opendocsg/slw-judgments-backfill/2015_SGHC_205/report.md

 39     The legal principles which guide the way in which this case must be decided are uncontroversial.
 They are reflected in a number of local cases.
 The following is a summary of the relevant principles which will be explored in more detail during the discussion of the issues, if necessary.

-40     The propounder of a will bears the legal burden of proving that the testator had testamentary capacity (see _George Abraham Vadakathu v Jacob George_ [2009] 3 SLR(R) 631 (“ _Vadakathu_ ”) at [37].
+40     The propounder of a will bears the legal burden of proving that the testator had testamentary capacity (see _George Abraham Vadakathu v Jacob George_ <span class="citation">[2009] 3 SLR(R) 631</span> (“ _Vadakathu_ ”) at [37].
 However, testamentary capacity will generally be presumed when the testator was not suffering from any kind of mental disability and the Will was duly executed in ordinary circumstances.
-This was affirmed by the Court of Appeal in the case of _Chee Mu Lin Muriel v Chee Ka Lin Caroline_ [2010] 4 SLR 373 (“ _Muriel Chee_ ”).
+This was affirmed by the Court of Appeal in the case of _Chee Mu Lin Muriel v Chee Ka Lin Caroline_ <span class="citation">[2010] 4 SLR 373</span> (“ _Muriel Chee_ ”).

 41     If the court finds that the testator suffered from a mental disability, the court must still decide if the existence of mental illness meant that the testator lacked testamentary capacity or whether despite the illness, the testator was lucid when the Will was executed ( _Muriel Chee_ at [41]).